UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/PvcsSourceConfig/overview.md

 ## History

+### Version 7

+* Fixing CVE:CVE-2019-4233

+### Version 6

+* APAR PI89045: add support for setting isFinished flag when importing versions.

+### Version 5

+* Fixes APAR PI87707, a regression where the user who requested a manual version import was not being tracked.

+### Version 4

+* Support property file encryption.

-### Version 3.789343
+### Version 3

-Version 3 includes a fix for APAR PI57417.
+* Fix for APAR PI57417.
 The plug-in now checks the agent settings for acceptance of self-signed certificates.

+### Version 2

+* Fixes running a process after creating a version

+### Version 1

+* Initial release of PVCS source configuration plugin.